blackberry/bbUI.js/README.md

 ## Philosophy

-The bbUI toolkit is designed to progressively enhance its capability based on the abilities of the Web rendering engine on the BB5/BB6/BB7.
+The bbUI toolkit is designed to progressively enhance its capability based on the abilities of the Web rendering engine on BB5/BB6/BB7.
 This means that in some cases toolbars are fixed, and in others they scroll with the content.
 The CSS used to generate the user interface is handled by the bbUI toolkit so that you don't have to deal with the idiosyncrasies of the different layout engines.